apwarren/3013-Algorithms/Assignments/P01/README.md

 stack and any even numbers are to be pushed and added to the stack.
 The stack adjusts and ensures that its size can hold at least ten integers at all times and then grows and shrinks the array based on either the default parameters implemented or any given parameters stated in the command line.
-The default paramters ensure that if the stack is completely full then it will double its size and if the stack only has 15% of its full capacity, then it will downsize and shrink the stack to half its previous size unless the size becomes less than ten which will then set the size to be ten.
+The default parameters ensure that if the stack is completely full then it will double its size and if the stack only has 15% of its full capacity, then it will downsize and shrink the stack to half its previous size unless the size becomes less than ten which will then set the size to be ten.
 If the